RonTt/Requestbin/README.md

 `$ git push heroku master`

 It will push to Heroku and give you a URL that your own private RequestBin will be running.

-## Run it locally from the command line
-Although this is possible now by checking out the source and poking around, our intention is to release an easy to install version of RequestBin that you can use from the command line to quickly debug local HTTP requests.
-This is coming soon.